Linsanity1/RLBS/README.md

 - [PCB Manufacturing](https://www.jlc.com/)
 - [3D Printing](https://www.sanweihou.com/)

-For researchers outside China, you can purchase similar components on other platforms, and feel free to contact me if you have any question.
+For researchers outside China, you can purchase similar components on other platforms, if you need

+If we can be of any assistance or if you require any further information, feel free to contact us.

 ## Other Info.
 Author: Minshen Lin and Wenxing Zhong